 Each year thousands of individuals are injured while mowing the lawn.
 These injuries can be as simple as a 1st degree burn to something as tragic as an amputation or even death.
-HSHS St. Joseph's urges the public to use caution while mowing, especially when children are involved.
+HSHS St. Mary's urges the public to use caution while mowing, especially when children are involved.

 Prevention of these injuries is key, as the most common injuries could be prevented by just slowing down and being aware of your surroundings.

 The types of injuries sustained while mowing the lawn vary greatly.
 Some of the most common injuries are: